DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### Licenses

-Predicting the revenue of the movies based on budget © 2023 by Abheet Kansal, Rehan Mondal is licensed under Attribution 4.0 International
+Predicting the revenue of the movies based on budget © 2023 by Abheet Kansal, Rehan Mondal is licensed under Attribution 4.0 International.
+If re-using/re-mixing please provide attribution and link to this webpage.